OpenVoxProject/container-openvoxagent/README.md

 This project hosts the Containerfile and the required scripts to build a OpenVox Agent container image.

+⚠️ It is/can be used as an example/test agent (f.e. in CRAFTY).
+It is ***not*** intended to be used in production or as a replacement for the OpenVox agent package.

-For compose file see: [CRAFTY](https://github.com/voxpupuli/crafty/tree/main/puppet/oss)
+For a compose file see: [CRAFTY](https://github.com/voxpupuli/crafty/tree/main/openvox/oss)

 The entrypoint is the `openvox-agent` script which is a wrapper around the `openvox-agent` binary.